22pankajsahu/m6Day10ClassChallenge/README.md

-Certainly!
-Here's a README.md file explaining the code and its functionality:

 # Shape and Color Change Demo

 This HTML and JavaScript code demonstrates how to change the background color and shape of a circle using buttons.
 The code uses basic HTML and CSS for the layout and appearance, and JavaScript for handling the color and shape changes.